 - English Pleasure

 Hunter – Amateur Owner (All heights) – This award is for Amateur Owner riders and is calculated based on points earned in Hunter classes only when the horse is owned and ridden by the Amateur Owner or an amateur member of the owner’s immediate family.
 Leased horses are not eligible.
 Equitation, jumper and English pleasure classes do not count toward this award.
-To apply for this award in the online system, enter your results in the appropriate zone/height hunter division then (i) mail or email a printout of your results with the cover page indicating which classes should be included for Amateur Owner OR (ii) submit a duplicate result entry with a division of Amateur Owner.
+To apply for this award in the online system, enter your results in the appropriate hunter division by height then (i) mail or email a printout of your results with the cover page indicating which classes should be included for Amateur Owner OR (ii) submit a duplicate result entry online with a division of Amateur Owner.
 Beginning in 2023, the AO Hunter award will be offered in Zones.

 Zones – Where indicated, some awards are offered in Zones as follows based on the submitting owner’s or rider’s state of residence:

-- East – Connecticut, Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Washington D.C., and West Virginia
+- East – Connecticut, Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Washington D.C., West Virginia and Puerto Rico

 - Central – Alabama, Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Ohio, Oklahoma, Tennessee, Texas, Wisconsin, and Ontario, Quebec, Atlantic Provinces